Criminology - Law Enforcement Option, B.S. - Continuing & Global Education

 program can anticipate promotions within their agencies and earn increased qualifications

 for various positions within criminal justice agencies.

-This off-campus degree completion program is offered exclusively to current and former employees and their spouses from any local, state or federal government entity.
-The program has been in operation for seven years and classes are held at the Fresno County Sheriffs Training Room in downtown Fresno.
+This online degree completion program is offered exclusively to current and former employees and their spouses from any local, state or federal government entity.
+The program has been in operation for seven years.

 Eligible students may join the program at any point.
 Classes begin at various times throughout each semester.
 Classes are not normally scheduled during the months of June, July, December, and January.

 Students taking both courses during each two-month cycle can complete their upper division criminology degree requirements in the Law Enforcement option within two years.
 Classes are accelerated, meet face-to-face on Monday and/or Wednesday evenings, and each class meets all day on one Saturday per month.
 Some instruction may be online.

 Criminology faculty members are experts in their field.
 The online program provides the same courses required for the B.S. in criminology on campus and the majority of the courses are taught by tenured or tenure track full-time faculty from the Fresno State campus.

 To be eligible for admission, students must meet these requirements: